-Treatment for specific disorders to reduce symptoms.
-Acupuncture will also treat underlying causes so recurrence is less likely.
+Acupuncture will also treat underlying energy imbalances so recurrence is less likely.

-Maintenance treatment for chronic disorders to promote a more comfortable way of living and reduce the need for medication and surgery.
+Acupuncture also offers maintenance treatment for chronic disorders to promote a more comfortable way of living.

-An effective form of preventative medicine because energy imbalances can be treated before disease appears.
+It can be used as a form of preventative medicine because energy imbalances can be treated before disease emerges and manifests.

 How many treatments?

 The number and frequency depends on various factors:

 duration and severity of the condition, your age, constitution and the desired outcome

 Your practitioner, Tanya Newton, is concerned with all aspects of your health - your body, mind and emotions.
 Details of your medical, surgical and family history are highly relevant, as are your lifestyle, exercise habits, diet and work.
 The look and geography of your tongue and the characteristics of your pulse are an important part of the diagnosis.
 They give Tanya more information about what is going on inside your body.

 Acupuncture is commonly used to treat pain.
 Research indicates that acupuncture works by reducing inflammation, improving micro-circulation, stimulating endorphin release (the body’s own pain killing chemicals), and calming the nervous system.

 Acupuncture has been found to be helpful in alleviating symptoms of a wide range of chronic and acute conditions.
 While it is not possible to provide a complete list of possible benefits and conditions treated here, there is a growing body of research evidence supporting the use of acupuncture for a variety of health conditions.
 Here are some of them: